enonic/old-xp-doc/doc/reference/libraries/content/api/query.rst

 query
 =====

 This command queries content.
-See :ref:`query-language` for details.
+See :ref:`query_language` for details.

 .. js:function:: query(params)